 Body positivity is a movement which in its simplest form challenges the unrealistic standards of feminine beauty like flawless, wrinkle-free, blemish-free skin, perfect body size and shapes, and avoidance of any imperfections.
 The body positivity movement encourages young people to love and accept their body irrespective of how they look and reject social constructs on how a perfect body should look like.

-As women, we have very important roles to play in the lives of young girls and women around us to dismantle the social construct of beauty and to deconstruct the social norms of associating physical appearance with self-worth and success.
+We all have very important roles to play in the lives of young girls and women around us to dismantle the social construct of beauty and to deconstruct the social norms of associating physical appearance with self-worth and success.
+I would recommend a few basic tips which I feel we all can follow –

 We all have our unconscious biases and blind spots about physical appearances.
 It’s very easy to slip back to our old thoughts and patterns.
 However, we should constantly remind ourselves and bring awareness within us and around us about the fact we all are here to lift each other up, not to tear each other apart.